 “But the angel said to him, ‘Do not be afraid, Zacharias, for your petition has been heard, and your wife Elizabeth will bear you a son, and you will give him the name John.
 You will have joy and gladness, and many will rejoice at his birth.
 For he will be great in the sight of the Lord; and he will drink no wine or liquor, and he will be filled with the Holy Spirit while yet in his mother’s womb.
 And he will turn many of the sons of Israel back to the Lord their God.
 It is he who will go as a forerunner before Him in the spirit and power of Elijah, TO TURN THE HEARTS OF THE FATHERS BACK TO THE CHILDREN, and the disobedient to the attitude of the righteous, so as to make ready a people prepared for the Lord.'”
 (Lk 1.13-17)

 Zacharias and his priestly squad billeted in Jerusalem for their bi-annual temple assignment.
-His number came up to burn incense on which Israel’s prayers would waft to heaven, a once-in-a-lifetime opportunity for a priest.
+His number was called to burn incense in the temple on which Israel’s prayers for salvation would waft to heaven.
+It was bucket list privilege for any priest.
 In Zacharias’ case, it was also a once-in-an-eternity event for Israel and the whole world.

 Most of Israel had stopped hoping.
 The nation was long past child-bearing.
-But there were still a faithful few and they stood sentinel while Zacharias took their prayers to the smoldering altar (v10).
+But still a faithful few stood sentinel while Zacharias took their post-menopausal prayers to the smoldering altar (v10).

 As Zacharias fanned the aromatic smoke Gabriel showed up unannounced.
 Angels always do.